Brobz/nuca_script/README.md

  - Boolean
  -> A binary value that can be either True or False (internally represented as a C++ bool)

-Note that any and all declarations of any type must be done **before** the main method definition!
+Note that any and all declarations of all types must be done **before** the main method definition!

 There is also the *void* type, which is only used for functions, and a special *object* type, but more on that later : )